Dy-6114/hello-world/README.md

 # hello-world
 nice place!

-Hi,my  English name is jack, I am a student who devoted to programme.
+Hi,my  English name is Ivan, I am a student who devoted to program.
 I'm sure that i will have a progress here.